 So, yeah.
 There you have it.
 And of course, what complicated list wouldn’t be complete without honorable mentions:

-Isle of Man: watching three armored legs running around in a circle is mesmerizing.
+Isle of Man: three armored legs running around in a circle based on an ancient symbol from the Turko-Grecian region.
 The Isle of Man is a self-governing British Dependency.

 Dependency Population: 84,655

-Albania: It just looks so sinister.
-And therefore, very interesting.
+Albania: It just looks so sinister (that’s not a commentary on the country, just the look of the flag).
+Therefore, it’s very cool and interesting to me.
 Albania is a Balkan country located next to the former Yugoslavian countries and faces into the Mediterranean Sea.

 Country Population: 2,821,977